For our review of the last episode of True Detective, click here.

 The biggest development perhaps came in the 2015 timeline.
 In the 80s, Hays befriends a school teacher named Amelia (Carmen Ejogo) for whom he later married.
 She may have been a school teacher but she really wanted to be a writer and we know she did just that, writing a book about the Purcell case, a book that would come in handy for him later.
 While he appeared restrained in the premiere, Hays has clearly not given up on the case after all this time, leading him to leave the police in the 90s and potentially causing a rift in his marriage.
 We know Amelia passed away between the 90s and 2015 so now, he was being taken care of his adult son Henry (Ray Fisher).
 His daughter Becca had since moved away to Los Angeles.

 In his old age, Hays appeared to be showing signs of dementia.
 He was beginning to forget details about his own life and the Purcell case.
 Perhaps as a way to stay connected to both, Hays agreed to be part of a true crime TV show revisiting the Purcell case, using Amelia’s book to help him remember certain details about the case.
 Hays’ condition was definitely putting a strain on Henry.
-The last scene of the episode shows that he may be even worse off than it seemed.
+The last scene of the episode shows that he may be even worse off than it seemed as he somehow found his way in front of the old Purcell house.

 Overall, Kiss Tomorrow Goodbye was another excellent episode of True Detective that perhaps took a step back narrative wise after the premiere but started to connect all the timelines in a compelling way.
 Each timeline continues to be easy to follow as the best part of the season so far is taking what we know while going back in time and watching the characters evolve.
 The season may not have tipped its hand just yet but Ali as Hays continues to be well worth the price of admission, giving yet again another amazing performance and was compelling to watch here.
 While it’s clear that this season will be mostly about Hays, it would be nice to see more from the other characters.
 Either way, this season has been doing a great job at giving you just enough, leaving you wanting more and I want more.